 - Scholarly Writing in the Social Sciences

-Harvard’s master of liberal arts, psychology degree is built around 12 courses (48 credits), though the focus can be customized through elective choices.
+Harvard’s Master of Liberal Arts in Psychology degree is built around 12 courses (48 credits), though the focus can be customized through elective choices.
 You choose either a thesis or capstone track.
-Many courses can be taken online, though the school requires students take at least four of them (12 credits) on campus in Cambridge, MA.
-The course catalogue offers an array of options, from super specific (Dopamine) to more general (Introduction to Psychopharmacology).
+Many courses can be taken online, though the school requires students to take at least four of them (12 credits) on campus in Cambridge, MA.
+The course catalog offers an array of options, from super specific (Dopamine) to more general (Introduction to Psychopharmacology).

 William & Mary